 “It’s not a …” I broke off distractedly.
 “Well, you know there is a – but look here, I don’t know where that particular arc is going – and besides, I haven’t had time to consider the matter too closely.
 I’ve been too caught up in events, I suppose.”

-“I could leave,” I suggested, standing up.
+“I could leave,” I suggested, leaping to my feet.

 “Where was I?”